 On November 16, 2017, the Senator passed away suddenly while on a Parliamentary trip in Colombia to attend the ParlAmericas Annual Plenary Assembly.

 Senator Enverga is survived by his wife Rosemer and their 3 daughters.

 He was also co-chair of the Asian Heritage Month Celebration for the Greater Toronto Area and was previously a director of the Canadian Multicultural Council – Asians in Ontario.
 He founded the Philippine Canadian Charitable Foundation.
 He was awarded the Queen Elizabeth II Diamond Jubilee Medal in 2012, for his community work.

-He is currently a member of the following Senate Standing Committees:
+The Senator was a member of the following Senate Standing Committees prior to his passing:

 Aboriginal Peoples (APPA) refers bills, messages, petitions, inquiries, papers and other matters relating to the Aboriginal Peoples of Canada.